nspcc-dev/neofs-s3-gw/docs/authmate.md

 }
 ```

-If `session-rules` is set, but `create-session-token` is not, the session
+If `session-rules` are set, but `create-session-token` is not, no session
-token will not be created.
+token will be created.

 Rules for mapping of `LocationConstraint` ([aws spec](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CreateBucket.html#API_CreateBucket_RequestBody))
 to `PlacementPolicy` ([neofs spec](https://github.com/nspcc-dev/neofs-spec/blob/master/01-arch/02-policy.md))